 - Boone appeared to Locke in the sweat lodge.

 - Charlie and Anna-Lucia have appeared to Hurley and given him advice, much to his dismay.
 Mr. Eko has also played chess with him.

 - Christian Shephard, Jack's father, has appear before various people on the island.

 - Jacob, leader of the Others, of which only Ben and Locke have really interacted with.

 - After Jacob's death, he puts on this role to guide Hurley, taking advantage of Hurley's ability to converse with the dead.
 Hurley actually compared to his appearances to Obi-Wan Kenobi.
 Of course, he's got his own motives, good or bad, and he's more of a Manipulative Bastard than The Obi-Wan.

-- Snow White in The 10th Kingdom.
-She calls herself a fairy godmother, but also freely admits she is actually dead (something which is never really stated about fairy godmothers).
+- The 10th Kingdom: Snow White calls herself a fairy godmother, but also freely admits she is actually dead (something which is never stated about fairy godmothers).
 Only Virginia and Wendell (the latter either because he's gone doggy at the time or because he's her grandson) can see and speak with her—Tony cannot.
 She later appears in Virginia's dreams.

-- Essentially subverted in Farscape with Harvey, a neural clone of Scorpius jammed into John Crichton's head, who eventually does provide some advice... after several seasons of trying to completely screw with Crichton's head and causing several character deaths.
+- Farscape: Harvey, a neural clone of Scorpius jammed into John Crichton's head, who eventually does provide some advice... after several seasons of trying to completely screw with Crichton's head and causing several character deaths.

 - We also very briefly see Ray Vecchio's deceased father doing this to Ray once or twice.